DEFRA/dst-guides/principles/work_in_the_open.md

 ### Quality

 We believe the quality of public projects is better than private ones.
-Our (unscientific!) opinion is based on the belief that
+Our opinion is based on the belief that

 - Access to quality metrics means contributors are less likely to commit code without test coverage
 - Documentation is created and updated from the start rather than later, for example when going from private to public
 - Developers make more balanced decisions between delivery and quality due to the possibility of public scrutiny
+- The code is more secure.
+It encourages a separation of information, forcing contributors to consider what *really* needs to be protected from that which doesn't.

 ## Authority to 'go open'

 When writing code on a project, authority to release that code falls under the data custodian for the area of the business the service belongs to.
-Scheduling a meeting with the data custodian should be a priority in sprint 1, so you can get your code open and take advantage of the benefits above as soon as possible.
+Making contact and securing this authorisation should be a priority from the start of Alpha.

+You should be open by the time of your alpha assessment, as it will ensure you meet [point 8](https://www.gov.uk/service-manual/service-standard/make-all-new-source-code-open) of the standard, and is an Environment Agency pre-condition to the team starting beta.